tommasomalaguti/factor_analysis_key_latent_variables_italian_cities/README.md

             •	GPArotation: For factor rotation techniques.
             •	tidyverse: For data manipulation and visualization.
             •	zoo: For handling missing data through interpolation.

-📂 File Structure

-        •	data/: Contains the cleaned and standardized dataset.
-        •	scripts/: Includes R scripts for data preprocessing, factor analysis, and visualization.
-        •	results/: Output files such as scree plots, factor loadings, and correlation matrices.
-        •	docs/: Detailed documentation of methods and results.